devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 1. Click on the `jwt-pizza-ci-deployment` policy.
 1. Select `JSON` and press `Edit`.
 1. Add the following statement in order to allow the use of ECR and ECS.
-   🚧 This is not right.
-We restricted ECR access to the least required privilege.

    ```json
    {